Mpho-Tshabalala/Fourier-Transforms/README.md

 <h2>Description</h2>
 For this section of the practical you will find the Signals and Systems textbook and hand- out Sampled Signals, the DTFT and the DFT useful.
-In an experimental situation we of- ten measure a time-series which we want to Fourier transform to obtain a spectrum, or a

-frequency-dependent quantity which we wish to inverse Fourier transform in order to retrieve a time-dependent quantity.
+In an experimental situation we of ten measure a time-series which we want to Fourier transform to obtain a spectrum, or a frequency-dependent quantity which we wish to inverse Fourier transform in order to retrieve a time-dependent quantity.
 This requires us to perform a Discrete Fourier Transform (DFT), which is usually calculated using the Fast Fourier Transform (FFT) algorithm (Brigham).
 The DFT (and therefore the FFT) work on a finite number N data samples, and return the same